chocolatechiffon/chocolatechiffon/README.md

 I tend to hyperfocus on others shadys due to being a shady fictionkin, i can get stressed but please dont get upset if im like that! ill usually be back to normal afterwards and apologize for any weird / and or mean reactions :)

+also please make sure to leave smth on my strawpage! i love reading or looking at whatever is sent

 that should be it!! just dont be a ass or a weirdo and you're good :)